Ethics: Becoming what we are in ChristIntroduction

 Luke 6:32-36.
 Show care and concern towards friend, acquaintance and foe alike.
 We are to be like our heavenly Father whose love is poured out on all, Lk.6:32-36.
 For example, don't trample on another's scruples, 1 Cor.10:31-33.
 Don't make a person's background a barrier, 1 Col.3:11 (race, creed, culture, station ...)

 The physical expression of the oneness found in marriage is a wonderful gift from God to aid us in developing the most intimate relationship possible between humans.
 It should not be cheapened or compromised.
 Sexuality must always be recognized within relationships and not denied.
-Such attraction is not evil in itself while integrity is maintained.
+Such attraction is not evil in itself, while integrity is maintained, but can be a substantial stumbling block.

 Moderation in all things.
 Gluttony and drunkenness is out.
 Christians have tended to be teetotalers in the western world because of the social problems caused by drink.
 They have not wanted to support this social evil by being part of it, or lead a weak person into it.
-None-the-less it is not wrong to drink in moderation.
-In his day Jesus drank wine.
+None-the-less it is not wrong to drink alcohol in moderation.
+In his day Jesus drank wine (not grape juice as some people argue!).

 Determine where you are most likely to let Jesus down and spend this week praying for his strength to stand for him.